 · A protective face covering must be worn for the duration of your visit, in line with Welsh Government guidance.

 · Children must be supervised at all times.

 · Do not visit a library if you or a member of your family is displaying COVID-19 symptoms.

 In addition to the in-person services available, library members can continue to enjoy free access to thousands of e-books, e-audio books and e-magazines from home via the 24/7 e-Library.

 To access the 24/7 e-Library, log on to pembrokeshire.gov.uk/libraries-and-culture, and select ‘24/7 e-Library’.

-To check the opening hours of your chosen library, go to pembrokeshire.gov.uk/libraries-and-culture.
+To check the opening hours of your local library, including details of the upcoming Easter closures, go to pembrokeshire.gov.uk/pembrokeshire-libraries

 Libraries in Fishguard, Haverfordwest, Milford Haven, Narberth, Newport, Neyland, Pembroke, Pembroke Dock, Saundersfoot and Tenby are accepting bookings for this service.

 Orders can be placed via the Order and Collect form below:

 Alternatively, orders can be placed over the phone by contacting one of the libraries operating the service: